What We Make

 Inspired by pornography, Disney princesses, Hollywood stereotypes, the Leeds club scene, and a conversation with a university housemate, Hear Me Out explores concepts of womanhood from the broadly political to the deeply personal.
 Written over the course of three years, this spoken-word show traverses a lifelong battle for self-acceptance and autonomy.

-Thomas has Asperger’s.
-David doesn’t.
-As they struggle through the ups and downs of youth and into manhood, Thomas explores the experience of living with this still often misunderstood condition, and the challenges it poses both in life’s milestones and in the everyday.
+Thomas is autistic.
+David isn't.
+As they struggle through the ups and downs of youth and into manhood, Thomas explores the experience of living with this still often misunderstood condition.
 Companionship, self-acceptance, and kindness in times of pain are at the heart of this tender story of two cousins fighting to become the men they think they should be.

 January 2018, Theatre503